 After many years of practice and after two years in Gypsy Caravan Dance Company I still feel the same happiness each time I dance with my Sisters.
 Sometimes we meet all together after a long time but one dance is enough to re-create the magic.

-Gypsy Caravan Tribal Bellydance® to me is very similar to the Yoga philosophy of life: being part of a Whole where each particle and each living creature has its own importance because it contributes to the harmony of the Whole.
+Global Caravan Tribal Bellydance® to me is very similar to the Yoga philosophy of life: being part of a Whole where each particle and each living creature has its own importance because it contributes to the harmony of the Whole.

 Besides being a dancer I am also a dance and yoga instructor; my mission is to teach people to feel good, physically, mentally and spiritually.
-I think it is very important to offer tools like nutrition advices, breathing and relaxation techniques, exercise routines, affirmations and positive thinking to keep the whole human being with a good vital energy.
+I think it is very important to offer tools like nutrition advice, breathing and relaxation techniques, exercise routines, affirmations and positive thinking to keep the whole human being with a good vital energy.

 Amanda Richardson — pure amazingness

 What do I love about GC?
 The women who are drawn to this dance are pure amazingness.
 Their hearts, souls, energy are blissful to be around.
 Dancing with them is like filling my body and soul with water when it is thirsty beyond draught.
-When I dance all other things leave my mind and I am in the present moment only, with these lovely creatures, sending light, love and support to the universe.
+When I dance all other things leave my mind and I am in the present moment only, with these lovely creatures, sending light, love, and support to the universe.
 The movements seem to remove negativity and stress my body holds within it.
 Sometimes I get to be in control of the dance and lead others in this release and sometimes I am free to let go and be lead without care.
-It’s support we as women need so desperately.
+It is support we as women need so desperately.
 Support in leading without fear and freedom in following knowing others will follow.
 So many societies ask us to conform.
 Here we are conforming with freedom, artistic with tools and skill.
 Yet it is still free to allow you to be unique and different with a million (well maybe not that many) moves, formations, styles no two troupes look alike.
 That’s why it speaks to so many.

 This format of dance is pure magic.
-Dancing in a circle with other women creates this uplifting, supportive energy and gives it’s dancers a sense of connection.
+Dancing in a circle with other women creates this uplifting, supportive energy and gives its dancers a sense of connection.
 Something we all need.
-Even if it’s just one hour a week it’s something we can do to take care of ourselves, the other women in our circle and our community.
+Even if it’s just one hour a week it’s something we can do to take care of ourselves, the other women in our circle, and our community.
 In times of uncertainty creating a positive energy and giving that to the world is a great gift.

-As a mother of 2 very small children with a full time job I know how difficult it can be to make time for yourself.
+As a mother of 2 very small children with a full-time job I know how difficult it can be to make time for yourself.
 I promise that taking just a few minutes or an hour every week to be with us online or in a studio with the many lovely GCDC certified teachers can make an amazing impact on your life mentally and physically.
 Taking care of ourselves first makes us better mothers, wives, workers, contributors, athletes, yogi, friends, partners.
 If you feel you can’t find the time for yourselves, find the time to be better for the ones you love.

 Christine Haviland — the Sisterhood

-My Gypsy Caravan journey started in 2002 meeting and dancing with Paulette and her husband and musician, Jeff Rees, in Auckland, New Zealand.
+My Global Caravan journey started in 2002 meeting and dancing with Paulette and her husband and musician, Jeff Rees, in Auckland, New Zealand.
 I already knew I loved the dance but the feeling of Dance connection was intriguing and I wanted to know what else it had to offer.

 In 2009 I made the decision to go to Adelaide, Australia, I gained Gypsy Caravan’s Collective Soul Certification Level 1 AND Teacher Training Level 1.

 Since then I have continued my role in this Sisterhood.
-I’ve explored my passion for our Dance which has also fueled my creativity enabling me to create my own range of Tribal Head pieces and accessories.
+I’ve explored my passion for our Dance which has also fueled my creativity, enabling me to create my own range of Tribal Headpieces and accessories.

 My life circle embraces Family, Friends, Dance, creativity, Health & Fitness, uniting life, work, and dance balance which feeds my contentment.
 I enjoy the Self-awareness and healthy mindset that evolves.
 Being involved and sharing with others as they bloom as women and dancers is so rewarding and I feel honored to be part of that.

 GC is so much more than just a Dance.
-There is such an intense surge of energy created in the circle when we dance, that connection is palpable to both dancers and those watching, its raw and inviting, a special moment, recreated whenever we dance, however big or small the circle.
+There is such an intense surge of energy created in the circle when we dance, that connection is palpable to both dancers and those watching, it’s raw and inviting, a special moment, recreated whenever we dance, however big or small the circle.

-Its definitely a lifestyle choice which weaves its way insidiously through your life embracing and uniting in all areas.
-That shared experience growing together on so many levels; learning more about ourselves as the woman, the student, teacher, mentor and dancer within, its nurturing and grounding.
+It’s definitely a lifestyle choice that weaves its way insidiously through your life embracing and uniting in all areas.
+That shared experience growing together on so many levels; learning more about ourselves as the woman, the student, teacher, mentor, and dancer within, is nurturing and grounding.
 We refill, refuel and reconnect each time we gather.

 We are forging Roots of the GC tree of Dance … sharing the knowledge and the connection, our growth, our individual journeys and the growth of this Sisterhood.
 The energy we share is powerful and woven across the Globe, this Dance unites us, I am fortunate to say I have a GC global family and have danced with women all over the world.

 We also want to thank all of the past dancers who have graced the stages as well as the studio floor, on the homefront and around the globe, with me.
-They will be forever etched in my heart and are a big part of our Gypsy Caravan Tribal Bellydance® journey…
+They will be forever etched in my heart and are a big part of our Global/Gypsy Caravan Tribal Bellydance® journey…